makeruniverse/docs/docs/studios/hardware-studio.md

-Our Hardware Studio in House K allows you to model and shape physical objects.
+## A Hardware Studio for you to model and shape physical objects

 ## Poster Prints